wp-plugins/joddit-global-css/readme.txt

 * Fixed a small issue regarding stylesheet content and escaping characters.

+= 0.7.8 =

+* Fixed a bug where the javascript validation used in the plugin was interfering with other scripts.

 == Upgrade Notice ==

-= It's essential that all users update to avoid the escape string issue in 0.7.6  =
+= It's essential that all users update to avoid the escape string issue in 0.7.7  =